 Evidence of Vaccination or Booster

-- The signature or stamp of a physician or his/her designee, or public health personnel on a form which shows the month, day, and year the vaccination dose or booster was administered, or
+- The signature or stamp of a physician or his/her designee, or public health personnel on a Bacterial Meningitis Form which shows the month, day, and year the vaccination dose or booster was administered, or

 - an official immunization record generated from a state or local health authority, or